skynetapp/UsersListWS/README.md

 Modules | UsersController, UsersAction, UsersView, UsersWS Views | UsersViewForm

+#### Architecture

+- Upon running the url, we will be getting the users list information.
+- First we will get the login session id and will set the ws client connection.
+- Next we will get the users list array by passing parameters to ws call ** get_entry_list**.
+- The array list we will be showing the output in a table.

 #### Main Flow

 - To get the list: index.php -> controller -> action -> UsersWS